mbaldassaro/venv_requirements_demo/README.md

 > (env) > python example.py

-(Running this script should return two random rows from the dataframe in the command prompt)
+Running this script should return two random rows from the dataframe in the command prompt:

+  Letter  Number
+4      E       1
+0      A       5

 ### Creating a requirements.txt file